Thomas Kind Bendiksen: Club

 A Norwegian youth international, Bendiksen signed for Rangers on 31 August 2007 on a three-year deal from Harstad IL.
 Rangers paid the Norwegian side 1 million Norwegian krone (around £90,000).
 A long-term knee injury put his career on hold and ruled him out of the entire 2008–09 season and most of the following season.

 Bendiksen impressed in reserve team games when he returned to action late in the 2009–10 season, and he was named as a substitute for a league match against Hibernian in April 2010.
 Bendiksen made his first 'first team' appearance in a pre-season friendly match against Queen of the South in July 2010.
-After further injury problems, he agreed a new six-month contract in July 2011.
+After further injury problems, he agreed to a new six-month contract in July 2011.
 Bendiksen scored a goal in a friendly match against Hamburg, after which he was offered a new contract.
 He played his first competitive match for Rangers on 3 December 2011, in a 2–1 win home against Dunfermline Athletic.

 Bendiksen rejected the offer of a new contract by Rangers and instead signed a deal with Tromsø.